Amourspirit/python_rst_scratch/docs/guide/virtual_env/linux_flatpak_automate_lo.rst

 To start, we need to get the major and minor version of Python from LibreOffice.

-The FlatPak version of LibreOffice comes with APSO extension already installed.
+At the time this guide was written, |lo_flatpak|_ does not come with APSO installed.
+See :ref:`guide_apso_installation` for more information on how to install in a flatpak version.
 Start FlatPak LibreOffice and open the APSO extension.
 In this case we are using Writer.

 ``Tools -> Macros -> Organize python scripts``